open-contracting/deploy/docs/how-to/maintain.rst

 In most cases, all messages can be ignored and deleted.
 Relevant messages might include:

 Failed cron jobs
-   If possible, try to correct the failure
+   Try to correct the failure
 Failed attempts to use sudo
    If the attempt is not attributable to a team member, discuss security measures